garrandall/popular-music-data/tracks/i-ll-be-holding-on-al-downing.md

 Down on my knees I'm begging please
 Please don't let me live my life in vain (Please, please, please)

-Oooh, I'll be standing beside you
+Oh, I'll be standing beside you
 When you need a helping hand
 So reach out your arms, hold me
 Don't look back, I'll be holding on